nitinshrinivas/nitinshrinivas/README.md

 👋Heyy, I'm @nitinshrinivas !!

-I'm a student of IIIT-H pursuing my BTech (Hons.) in Electronics and Communication Engineering.
+I'm a graduate of IIIT-H BTech (Hons.) in Electronics and Communication Engineering.
 I'm also an undergraduate researcher in the Computer Systems Group known by the name CSG, IIIT-H. Currently, I work on deploying ML on edge devices using TensorflowLite/TinyML.
 Passion = AI/ML, NLP.